-- Close the isolation valves at the inlet and outlet of the water heater and place a bucket under the cold water inlet. - Undo the unions at the inlet and outlet of the water heater.
-The heat pump heat exchanger holds 5 to 10 litres of water (model dependent) and will drain into the bucket.
+- Close the isolation valves at the inlet and outlet of the water heater. (cold and hot side). - Undo the unions/flanges at the inlet and outlet of the water heater.

 TROUBLE SHOOTING

 Heat Pump Won't Start

 A delay of up to 20 minutes to 2 hours can be experienced before heat pump starts operating